MessageHandler/MessageHandler.Quickstarts.TaskProcessing/README.md

 - The [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) should be installed
 - The sample was created using [Visual Studio 2022 community edition](https://visualstudio.microsoft.com/vs/)
+- To store the state an [azure sql database](https://learn.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal) is used.
 - To dispatch the command an [azure service bus namespace](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-create-namespace-portal) is used.
 - The **MessageHandler.Runtime.AtomicProcessing** package is available from [nuget.org](https://www.nuget.org/packages/MessageHandler.Runtime.AtomicProcessing/)